awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/permissions-user-key-KMS.md

 }
 ```

-Amazon Kinesis Analytics and AWS Lambda use roles to consume Kinesis streams\.
+Amazon Kinesis Data Analytics and AWS Lambda use roles to consume Kinesis streams\.
 Make sure to add the `kms:Decrypt` permission to the roles that these consumers use\.

 ## Stream Administrator Permissions<a name="stream-administrator-permissions"></a>